nyxpsi/nyxpsi/README.md

 | UDP      | 1.07s (100%) | 5.05s (0%)   | 5.64s (0%)   |

 *Note: Values represent average transfer time.
 Percentages in parentheses indicate transfer success rate.*

+For more information or to contact us open a PR or email us at nyxpsi@skill-issue.dev